strangerstudios/paid-memberships-pro/readme.txt

 * Fixed bug where "error cancelling subscription" emails were being sent out erroneously.
 These should only go out now if PMPro has trouble cancelling a subscription.
 If you got a lot of these before, you should get less.
 If you never got this, you might start getting it sometimes.
 * Orders are now set to "cancelled" status whether any attached subscriptions were cancelled or not.
 (Keeps us from trying again.)
 * Fixed bug where All Pages view in WP dashboard would sometimes redirect to the registration page if you had Theme My Login installed.
-* Setting startdate to NOW() when a user's level is changed via pmpro_changeMembershipLevel() usering a level ID... also when admin's manually change a user's level.
+* Setting startdate to NOW() when a user's level is changed via pmpro_changeMembershipLevel() using a level ID... also when admin's manually change a user's level.
 This fixes issues with PMPro Series where users who were given a level this way appear to have a start date in 1970, etc.
 * Fixed bug with the pmpro_save_discount_code_level filter where -1 was being passed as the code_id for brand new codes.
 * Updated "The ____ code has been applied to your order" message to it is wrapped for localization.
 * Now checking ICL_LANGUAGE_CODE instead of $_REQUEST['lang'] to support WPML using different language URL formats.